UnownHash/Xilriws-Public/README.md

 copy the docker-compose config to your existing docker-compose file for the unown# stack, or on its own. if you have it on its own, you will need to make sure to uncomment the port mapping lines in the compose file. keep in mind there is no authentication on this, so avoid exposing it to the public internet if possible.

+you can change the "replicas" number to alter how many copies of the container will be spawned. traefik manages load balancing, and should work automatically. set this number in accordance with the avaliable RAM and CPU on your machine.

+the more copies of the container, the lower you can set login delay

 copy `config.json` somewhere into the path of wherever your docker-compose file is, and name it whatever you'd like. the example docker-compose assumes it's named `xilriws.json`, and in the same directory as the docker-compose file.